Unlocking Marine Potential: Advancing R&D Partnerships in Newfoundland and Labrador Workshop

 Jonathan Lee, Chair of Marine Mechanical Design Program, Marine Institute

-Justin Lee, Defence Research and Development Canada
+Justin Lee, External Relations Officer, Defence Research and Development Canada

 Sean Leet, President, Horizon Naval Engineering